 And this place lives up to its name; it’s truly a refuge, a protected place to shelter and breed for many species at serious risk of survival.
 Some species — like the California Clapper Rail and Least Tern — are listed as both state and federally endangered.
 One fish — the Delta Smelt — is on both state and federally threatened lists.

 A great many bird species that breed here are considered by the U. S. Fish & Wildlife Service to be “species of conservation concern.”
 Many more rare creatures take refuge here throughout the year.
-(Download species lists for birds, fish, invertebrates, mammals, and plants.)
+(The refuge lists recently seen birds, as well as species list for the birds, fish, invertebrates, mammals, and plants found in the refuge..)

-After a bit more than two miles a kiosk marked the entrance to Lower Tubbs Island Bird Sanctuary.
+After a bit more than two miles a kiosk marks the entrance to Lower Tubbs Island Bird Sanctuary.

 - The refuge is open year-round during daylight hours.